 David completed his doctoral research on the GATT-Uruguay negotiations between the United States and European Union on audiovisual services.
 His research spanned five years and required dozens of interviews with U.S. and EU business executives and government officials.
 His examiners described his dissertation as an “outstanding example of academic investigative writing.”

 David has conducted advanced questioning skills masterclasses for a variety of companies including Aramark, Amerinet, and IHRDC, and for consultants in the London offices of Strategy& and Wipro Technologies.
 He has also tailored programmes for executive MBA students at Boston University's Questrom School of Business, and for MBA students and Emerging Leaders MBA students at Bentley University's McCallum Graduate School of Business.
 The popularity of his sessions led to an invitation from Suffolk University's Sawyer Business School in Boston to teach a 12-week "challenge course" on advanced questioning skills for honours students during the spring 2016 term.

 In the UK, David is a guest lecturer at Cass Business School in London, where he delivers workshops for the FTMBA, MEMBA and EMBA programmes to help students develop their networking skills and prepare their business mastery projects and other strategy projects involving external clients.
-He is also a guest lecturer at Strathclyde Business School in Glasgow, where he delivers workshops for the FTMBA programme.

 David is the Associate Professor of Leadership, Strategy & Organisation at Heriot-Watt University.
 He is also Director of EBS Graduate Apprenticeship programmes.